Nigho/ignitioncoin/contrib/gitian-downloader/README.md

 Gitian Downloader
 -----------------

-Ignition Coin currently does not support this feature.
+Brewhaust Coin currently does not support this feature.